vivqu/vivqu.github.io/_posts/2023-04-30-app-approval-hell.md

 ![sheets-details](/assets/img/posts/app-approval-hell/sheets-details.png)
 <br />

-So the only way to determine if your scope is sensitive or restricted is when you configured your OAuth consent screen for the first time.
+So the only way to determine if your scope is sensitive or restricted is when you configured your OAuth consent screen for the first time:

 <br />
 ![scope-info](/assets/img/posts/app-approval-hell/scope-info.png)
 *The small lock icons next to each scope is all that indicates whether it's default, sensitive, or restricted.*
 <br />

-This is a terrible place to communicate critical information about scopes and sensitivity, and it's difficult to reference after the fact.
-It would be much better to also have this information in the docs or even in a separate search screen outside of the OAuth consent screen setup flow.
+This is a terrible way to communicate critical information about scopes and sensitivity, and it's difficult to reference after setup.
+It would be much better to also have this information in the docs or even in a separate search screen outside of the OAuth consent screen configuration.

 The worst part is that the sensitivity level dramatically impacts how long it would take to verify your OAuth app.
 The higher the sensitivity of the scope, [the longer the wait times for reviews](https://support.google.com/cloud/answer/9110914?hl=en):
 - Default: 2-3 business days